-How the Roof of a House is in Danger to Violent Wind Gusts
+Why the Roof of a House Reacts to Heavy Wind Conditions

-The atmospheric pressure below the roof is an important role here.
-If the wind gets inside your residence from a doorway, or if flying debris smashes a window, this will create a high-pressure scenario inside and it will push against your roof.
-Then you’ll have a push from inside the home and a pull from above the roof.
-This tug-of-war is how roofing tiles get blown off, or in the worst scenario, your roof blows away from the rest of the home.
+The air pressure under the roof is an important role in this.
+When the wind gets inside your home from a doorway, or if outside debris smashes a window, this will create a high-pressure scenario inside your home and it will push against your roof.
+Now you’ll have a push from inside the house and a pull from above the roof.
+This push-and-pull is how tiles get blown off, or in the worst situation, your roof blows away from the rest of the house.

-Sadly, not all storm damage can be prevented, which is why Paul Davis also specializes in restoration and repairs.
-You can rely on us for assistance when it comes to repairing damage on your roof.
-We understand the value of prompt services and we work hard to make sure your property is in the finest condition possible.
+Unfortunately, not all damage can be prevented, and that is why Paul Davis specializes in restoration and repairs.
+You can trust us for assistance when it comes to storm damage on your roof.
+We know the importance of urgent services and we work hard to make sure your house is in the best condition possible.